Porges/ways-to-play/src/games/konane/index.md

 ## Analysis

-Michael Ernst has performed game-theoretic analysis of various board positions.[@Ernst95]
+Michael Ernst has performed game-theoretic analysis of various board positions.[@Ernst95] Analysis of techniques for AI play has been done by @NeuralNetworkKonane and @AnalysisKonane.

 ## See also